Everest Base Camp Trek - 14 Days

 • Government-licensed; English speaking guides trained in wilderness first aid

-• Round-trip airfare between Kathmandu and Lukla, including airport departure tax
+• Round-trip airfare between Kathmandu/Manthali and Lukla with airport tax

-• All ground transportation in a comfortable private vehicle as per the itinerary
+• All ground transportation in a comfortable vehicle as per the itinerary

 • Welcome and farewell dinner.